salesforcecli/plugin-login/messages/logout.md

 # description

+NOTE: This general command is deprecated.
+Use specific commands instead, such as "org login web" or "org login jwt".

 By default, the command prompts you to select which environments you want to log out of.
 Use --no-prompt to not be prompted and log out of all environments.

 # examples